chasemolenaar/noda/README.md

 ^/  root       3^/125 == 5     ^/100 == 10
 \   ldivide    Ax = b   ==>    x = A\b     // Also for quotients??
 Or class-defining operators?
 ```

+1. Introduce obvious operator usage, ^ for exponent instead of **.
+Mention unary / for reciprocal.
+2. ^/ for root
+3. ldivide (ala Julia)
+4. \ also used to escape newlines in long statements chaining stuff (although trailing dot is fine?)

 #### String Arithmetic
 String arithmetic is partly inspired by Julia, with many other features.
 All operations here apply to regexes too.